 2017 has been an awesome year, as I completed a few marathons, and I am finishing up with the Marine Corps Marathon, the TCS New York City Marathon (keeping the streak alive), finally finishing that darn New York City 60k, and wrapping things up with the California International Marathon in early December.

 2018….well….2018 will be insane.
 I’ll just leave it at that.
-The year will start off with a very Goofy Challenge and the Manhattan Half Marathon in January.
-February brings the A1A Marathon in Fort Lauderdale.
-March includes the New York City Half Marathon and Rock n Roll USA Marathon in Washington DC.
-April has the Ocean Drive Marathon on the docket.
-May 2018 is huge for me, as I’m taking on IRONMAN Santa Rosa.
+My race year will start off in April with the runDisney Half Marathon and then the New Jersey Marathon.
+May brings my first full Ironman in Santa Rosa as well as the Brooklyn Half Marathon.
 The summer will be spent preparing for the New York City Triathlon in July, August 19th’s IRONMAN Mont-Tremblant, and September 23rd’s IRONMAN 70.3 Atlantic City.
 October will include the Chicago Marathon and the Marine Corps Marathon.
 November is a biggie, with the New York City Marathon and that darn NYC 60k.
 I’m planning to finish up the year in Sacramento, at the California Intentional Marathon

 I’m tackling all of these races in order to chase even bigger goals: The Western States, Badwater, the JFK 50 Miler, The Western States Endurance Run, the Leadville 100, Badwater, and my ultimate unicorn: The Ironman World Championship in Kona.
 It just shows that it’s the journey that counts, and I plan to make this a long, ongoing one.

 While this might sound a tad boring to some, I can assure you that I lead a rather full and interesting life.
 And its contents can be enjoyed by a broad spectrum of people, in my humble opinion: